grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.wait-strong-read-consistency-timeout
   [wait_strong_read_consistency_timeout: <duration> | default = 20s]

-  # The number of concurrent fetch requests that the ingester sends to Kafka
+  # The number of concurrent fetch requests that the ingester makes when reading
+  # data from Kafka during startup.
+0 to disable.
+  # CLI flag: -ingest-storage.kafka.startup-fetch-concurrency
+  [startup_fetch_concurrency: <int> | default = 0]

+  # The number of records per fetch request that the ingester makes when reading
-  # when catching up during startup.
+  # data from Kafka during startup.
+Depends on
+  # ingest-storage.kafka.startup-fetch-concurrency being greater than 0.
+  # CLI flag: -ingest-storage.kafka.startup-records-per-fetch
+  [startup_records_per_fetch: <int> | default = 2500]

+  # The number of concurrent fetch requests that the ingester makes when reading
+  # data continuously from Kafka after startup.
+Is disabled unless
+  # ingest-storage.kafka.startup-fetch-concurrency is greater than 0.
+It must be
+  # greater than 0.
-  # CLI flag: -ingest-storage.kafka.fetch-concurrency
+  # CLI flag: -ingest-storage.kafka.ongoing-fetch-concurrency
-  [fetch_concurrency: <int> | default = 1]
+  [ongoing_fetch_concurrency: <int> | default = 0]

-  # The number of records to fetch from Kafka in a single request.
+  # The number of records per fetch request that the ingester makes when reading
+  # data continuously from Kafka after startup.
+Depends on
+  # ingest-storage.kafka.ongoing-fetch-concurrency being greater than 0.
-  # CLI flag: -ingest-storage.kafka.records-per-fetch
+  # CLI flag: -ingest-storage.kafka.ongoing-records-per-fetch
-  [records_per_fetch: <int> | default = 128]
+  [ongoing_records_per_fetch: <int> | default = 30]

   # When enabled, the fetch request MaxBytes field is computed using the
   # compressed size of previous records.
 When disabled, MaxBytes is computed